ProvableHQ/ARCs/arc-0009/README.md

 A record is only consumed (nullified) when passed as a static record input.
 This has important implications:

-- Functions accepting `dynamic.record` or `external.record` do NOT verify ownership or consume the record
+- Functions accepting `record.dynamic` or external record do NOT verify ownership or consume the record
-- Passing an untrusted `dynamic.record` that is never converted to a static record provides no ownership guarantees
+- Passing an untrusted `record.dynamic` that is never converted to a static record provides no ownership guarantees
 - Always convert to static records when ownership verification is required

 ### Information Leakage